Blixermations/PolyEngine/README.md

 There is currently alot of errors in the program so if you would like to help me fix them, please make a issue or a pull request so we can work on the problem together!

 # _PolyScripts_ made this project, no one else.

+_UPDATE: POLYENGINE WILL NOT BE UPLOADED UNTIL IT IS IN ALPHA.
+NO ONE CAN USE IT UNLESS I GIVE THEM EARLY ACSESS._